PureSci/node-rust-bridge/rustlang-bridge/README.md

 # Rustlang Bridge

 Simple node.js script to achieve a bridge between rust and node.js.
-Use with the cargo crate node-bridge.
+Use with the cargo crate node_bridge.
 Only 1 bridge can be initialized per rust program.
 But node.js can have many bridges.

 ## Installation